 This is a festival celebrated by Buddhists at monasteries in Lahaul – Spiti and other parts of the state.
 Ritual dances with an unbelievably rich imagery are held to some of the most spectacular performances.
 The stylized chhaam dance with elaborate costumes and masks, commemorates the assassination of a cruel Tibetan King.
 Wrongly called ‘the devil dance’, it actually symbolises the triumph of good over evil.

-Celebrated with great fervoumanage-hp-web/r in many parts of Himachal Pradesh, Shivratri is a grand drawn out affair in Mandi where the festivities go on for a week.
-Known as Chhoti Kashi, the festival commemorates Lord Shiva, the presiding deity of Mandi.
+Celebrated with great fervour in many parts of Himachal Pradesh, Shivratri is a grand drawn out affair in Mandi, also known as Chhoti Kashi, where the festivities go on for a week, where the festival commemorates Lord Shiva, the presiding deity of Mandi.

 With deep religious devotion Shivratri is also celebrated with equal enthusiasm in rural areas of Kullu, Mandi, Shimla, Sirmaur, Chamba and Kangra.
 The aesthetically built Lord Shiva stone temple at Baijnath is decorated with flowers where devotees throng to offer milk and worship the deity.